Kaththi: Business link allegations

 A meeting with the pro-Tamil groups, with Tamil Nadu Theatre Owners Association, exhibitors and distributors was held, three days before the release and after a favourable response, the theatre owners officially confirmed the planned release.
 However, on 20 October, few members from the Tamil groups had damaged the properties and glass panes at Sathyam cinemas and Woodlands Cinemas, which resulted in huge trouble before its release.
-Later, actor Vijay confirmed that the issues with the pro-Tamils' have been resolved and Lyca Productions' name being removed from the film and its promotional materials, thereby meeting their demands.
+Later, actor Vijay confirmed that the issues with the pro-Tamils' have been resolved and Lyca Productions' name was being removed from the film and its promotional materials, thereby meeting their demands.
 He also thanked the then-Chief Minister of Tamil Nadu, J. Jayalalithaa for extending the support towards the film's release.
+Later, the Madras High Court allowed the producers name and the company logo to be credited on theatres, and other print media.

+Actor Mohan Raman in his blog for The Hindu, noted on Kaththi being "the latest in a series of films that have been greeted by bans in Tamil Nadu" with other films such as Thyaga Bhoomi (1939), Parasakthi (1952), Arangetram (1973), Bombay (1995), Iruvar (1997) and the Hindi film Madras Cafe (2013).

 Reception

 Box office

 Kaththi netted around ₹23.8 crore worldwide on the opening day of its release (22 October 2014).
 The film collected ₹12.5 crore in Tamil Nadu alone on its opening day, and registered the best opening collections in Trichy, Thanjavur, Tirunelveli, Kanyakumari and Madurai.
 It reported a full 100% occupancy on the film's opening day, despite the controversies, delayed advance bookings and low-key promotions.
 The film also collected ₹1.95 crore in Kerala and ₹15 crore in Karnataka, thereby collecting an estimated ₹15.4 crore at the domestic box office.
 At Bangalore (Karnataka), the film had earned ₹1.03 crore in the second day of the release (23 October 2014) and another ₹1.5 crore in the state, thereby bringing the two-day collections to ₹3 crore.

-In the extended-five day weekend, the film collected ₹71.05 crore at the worldwide box office, and became the actor's first film to cross the ₹50 crore mark worldwide, in a quick-span of time.
+In the extended-five day weekend, the film collected ₹71.05 crore at the worldwide box office, and became the actor's first film to cross the ₹50 crore mark worldwide.
 At the domestic box-office, the film collected around ₹36 crore in Tamil Nadu, ₹50 crore in Karnataka and ₹55 crore in Kerala, to achieve a net collection of ₹47 crore in five days.
 In Chennai city alone, the film netted ₹3.01 crore in the first week with an average theatre occupancy of 97% and stood in the first position.
 The second week witnessed an occupancy of 85% in the city and netted around ₹5.32 crore.
 The film still stood at the number one position in Chennai by the third week resulting in a total collection of ₹67.98 million.
-It surpassed the collections of Velaiilla Pattadhari, Maan Karate, Veeram and Jilla at Chennai box-office.
+It surpassed the collections of Velaiilla Pattadhari, Maan Karate, Veeram and Jilla at the Chennai box-office.